 - technical plans review service through out the state.

 The items listed above involve coordination between multiple agencies during emergency response, enforcement activities and investigations between federal, state, country, and local departments.

 Under the Director, there is an Assistant Director/Deputy State Fire Marshal that oversees the Bureau of Investigations.
+A Deputy State Fire Marshal oversees the Bureau of Special Operations and Communications.
 A bureau Supervisor oversees the Bureau of Building Safety and Construction.
-Two District Chiefs and six Investigators cover eight regions across the state.
+Two District Chiefs and eight Investigators cover eight regions across the state.